 By: Windlass Steelcrafts

 This classic of the American mountain man was big enough to ward off unruly beasts on the trail or at the local trading post.
 Coffin shaped hardwood handle is accented with solid brass furniture.
 A must have for every re-enactor or collector of American history.
 This is a classic design that is as functional as it is good looking.
 Rugged and solid in the hand.
-Comes with leather sheath.
+Comes with leather sheath and sharpened from the factory.

 4 of 5